Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Enhanced baselines with cross-annotation

+The Slowfast-ResNet50~\cite{slowfast} is chosen as our backbone for video feature extraction.
+Moreover, we follow the official setting of SlowFast to keep the same temporal resolution at different stages of ResNet.
+Regarding the additional overhead introduced by our baseline, it only adds approximately 25\% GFLOPs to the vanilla SlowFast (an increase from 65.7 GFLOPs to 84.6 GFLOPs).
+Faster-RCNN detector is used to detect persons during testing. $L=3$ in our default setting and the feature maps output by stage-1, 2, 3 are globally pooled to form as the multi-level feature $m_1, m_2, m_3$. the final feature dimension $d=2034$.
+We uniformly sample 16 frames for each video and each input frame is cropped into $256\times 256$ during training and inference.
+The total loss for training is defined as:

+where the $\mathcal{L}_{cls}$ is the cross-entropy loss adopted in classification task.
+During inference, since the pose annotation is not available, we straightly use the predicted pose-aware motion feature as the input for classifier.

-\section{Action-Guided pose estimation}
+\subsection{Action-guided pose estimation}

-Skeleton-based video action recognition techniques~\cite{skeleton1,skeleton2} have been well developed in recent years.
-In contrast, little attention has been paid to the potential of action information in enhancing 2D pose feature learning.
-Benefit from the rich and comprehensive annotations of our dataset, we build an enhanced baseline method for HiEve benchmark by guiding the pose estimation procedure with the knowledge of action types.
-Different from previous approaches, it introduces action information to both feature learning and refinement.
-As shown in \autoref{fig:action_embedding}, the algorithm mainly consists of two modules: action-guided domain alignment module (ADAM) and pose refinement module (PRM) module, where ADAM aligns the feature representation between the domain of action and pose, while PRM utilizes the aligned feature to refine the pose estimation results.
+Although skeleton-based action recognition has been well developed, only a few methods~\cite{posewithaction2015,posewithaction2017} paid attention to its reverse paradigm, i.e., how action prior can help pose estimation.
+Luckily, thanks to the diverse annotations of HiEve, we build a simple yet effective baseline method for pose estimation, which enhances the pose learning stream by prior knowledge of action.
+As shown in \autoref{fig:action_embedding}, the algorithm mainly comprises two modules: action-guided domain alignment module (ADAM) and pose refinement module (PRM) module, where ADAM aligns the feature representation between the domain of action and pose, while PRM utilizes the aligned feature to refine the pose estimation results.
+Compared to previous approaches that attempt to leverage the action knowledge to facilitate the pose estimation, our method offers several advantages: First, it is free from utilizing additional action predictors during inference, which is necessary for most previous methods~\cite{posewithaction2015,posewithaction2017}.
+Second, we only added negligible overhead to the pose estimation stream.
+Thirdly, our method can be easily extended to most current pose estimation algorithms.
+It's worth noting that some approaches integrate pose and action learning into a multi-task learning framework~\cite{multi-task} or a unified model.
+Different from them, our focus remains on the pose estimation task.

-\subsection{Action-guided domain alignment}
+\subsubsection{Action-guided domain alignment}

 Some special location relationships between human keypoints tend to indicate a certain anomalous behavior.
 For example, as illustrated in \autoref{fig:pose2action}, a human skeleton yielding a dense and horizontal keypoints distribution is usually associated with the \textit{`fall-over'} action.
 Vice versa, the action category can provide reliable prior knowledge on keypoints location.
 Moreover, the incorrect keypoints location could be revised by these knowledge.
 With this observation, we propose an action-guided domain alignment module (ADAM), where we regard the pose and action as information from two different domains.
 The ADAM aims at building a mapping between them, such that the two domains are close in feature space.